4ciemg/IEM-EQ-Guide/Audio & EQ basics.md

 !!!info Importance of measurements
 1. FR is by far the most important factor when it comes to sound quality (ignoring factors like comfort, price bias, aesthetics, etc.) and is the main metric that is used both in the audiophile hobby and the acoustic preference research sphere.
 2. Human hearing is **not reliable**.
 There are many pitfalls and flaws in our hearing, so it is usually recommended to use graphs and measurements as a foundation.
-It allows for efficient detection of flaws, and it also gives a visual aspect to latch on to.!!!
+It allows for efficient detection of flaws, and it also gives a visual aspect to latch on to.

+!!!

 Do note that music can also be represented in such plots, where different frequencies will have different amplitudes.
 For example, imagine a song where there is only bass music playing, and another that only has a flute: the bass song will have higher amplitudes at lower frequencies, while the flute song will have higher amplitudes at higher frequencies.
 Of course, music has a time component, meaning that a singular FR graph of music only represents a snapshot of the music at a specific time.
 Intuitively, one might assume that IEMs also have a time component; this is covered in the [FAQ](https://rentry.co/IEM-EQ-Guide#faq). **All that is important for now is that an IEM's FR is all that really matters when it comes to objective metrics.**